|Accounting & Auditing

 The Member rate applies to LCPA members, other state society members, and non-CPA staff of LCPA members.
 To register online, use the ‘Register’ button above.
 To register by phone, call the LCPA Member Service Center at 800.288.5272 or 504.464.1040, Monday through Friday, 8am to 5pm.

-To enable more experienced staff to complete smaller audits. reviews and compilations with minimum supervision and maximum profitability.
+Award-winning instructor Kurt Oestriecher will lead staff through two days of intensive exercises that will make them better able to complete smaller audits. reviews and compilations with minimum supervision and maximum profitability.

 SATISFY CLIENT AND CPA FIRMS NEEDS